istir/qmk_firmware/readme.md

 ### Future development plans

 - Double tap home for a screenshot
-- Remove breathing animation on Caps or change it so it begins only when swapped to it
 - RGB reacting to changing Hue/Saturation
 - RGB preset on layers
 - RGB presets